Ewan Fenton

-Alexander Ewan Fenton, more commonly known as Ewan Fenton (17 November 1929 – 3 April 2006) was a Scottish professional footballer.
+Alexander Ewan Fenton (17 November 1929 – 3 April 2006) was a Scottish professional footballer.
 He spent thirteen seasons at Blackpool, with whom he was victorious in the famous FA Cup Final of 1953.

 Playing career

 Born in Dundee, Fenton began his career with Scottish junior side Lochee Harp.
 In 1946, at the age of 17, he signed professional forms with Blackpool.
 He made his Seasiders debut at Bloomfield Road two years later, in September 1948, as understudy to skipper Harry Johnston.

 In 1952–53, his patience was rewarded when he appeared regularly in the first team.
 He had established himself enough to the liking of manager Joe Smith that he made the starting eleven for the FA Cup Final.

 In 1956, Fenton was named club captain.

 Fenton had a transfer request turned down in 1958, but in May of 1959, he was released, and joined Wrexham for a small fee.
 He spent just over a year at the Racecourse Ground, although a serious injury almost ended his career.